 Air New Zealand vs Jetstar.
 These two airlines are fighting it out on the Auckland to Wellington route – the most popular domestic path between the two major cities in New Zealand, as well as a number of other flight paths around New Zealand.
 For lifestyle reasons and due to corporate organisations having offices in both cities many business people and politicians commute between the cities each week.

 Each airline has a differentiated product and brand image.
 Personally, Air New Zealand is a brand on my bucket list of companies I wish to work for in my career, while I dream of one day being in the financial position where I never have to fly with Jetstar again.

 So Air New Zealand vs Jetstar: my experiences and the pros and cons of each.

-While pretty much every flight I’ve boarded this year seems to have been delayed, Jetstar seem to have done better than their Air New Zealand counterparts when it comes to departing on time which was a definite surprise for me given the slack they are given for being the cut-price carrier.
+While pretty much every flight I’ve boarded this year seems to have been delayed, Jetstar New Zealand seem to have do better than their Air New Zealand counterparts when it comes to departing on time which was a definite surprise for me given the slack they are given for being the cut-price carrier.

 One of Jetstar’s advertising campaign promoted the fact they board from both ends of the plane as to depart on time.
 In practice, this means that if you’re unlucky enough to be seated in the second half of the plane you have to turn off your cellphone, walk down a flight or two of stairs, across the tarmac (exposed to the elements and whilst minding the aircraft refuelling process) and up another flight of stairs before dealing with the usual jostling of numerous people with massive amounts of carry-on luggage in a confined space.